 Depending upon the nature of your suggestion, it may first need to be reviewed by the Traffic Safety and Parking Committee (TSPC) prior to implementation.
 This is a standing Committee of citizens appointed by the City Council, that meets on the first Wednesday of every month at 6:30 pm in the Sister City Conference Room at City Hall.
 Public participation and discussion of traffic issues is encouraged as part of the TSPC meeting.
 A regular agenda is typically prepared three weeks in advance of the meeting, and only items on the agenda may be considered for action.

 For this reason, it is best to forward traffic suggestions directly to the Traffic Engineer as outlined above.
 Suggestions should include the problem, a recommendation solution and your contact information, including your name, address and telephone number.

 Recology San Bruno is the exclusive franchised debris box hauler for San Bruno and you must use them if you are interested in any type of debris box.
 View the Recology San Bruno website for additional information.
 If you plan on renting a storage bin, POD, or similar container and temporarily storing it on the street in front of your home while you fill it, you will need an encroachment permit.

 Please refer to our Traffic Calming Program Brochure (PDF) for information on how to initiate the process and the principles and guidelines of the Traffic Calming Program.
 Please email Public Works or call 650-616-7065 if you have additional questions.

 The Recreation Division office hours are 8 am to 5 pm, Monday through Friday.
-Our offices are currently closed to the public due to COVID-19.
-Please call 650-616-7180 to set up an appointment to visit us in person.

 San Bruno City Park is located at 251 City Park Way.
 You may also use the cross streets of Crystal Springs Avenue and Oak Avenue.